poseidon/typhoon/docs/cl/aws.md

 !!! tip "MTU"
     If your EC2 instance type supports [Jumbo frames](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#jumbo_frame_instances) (most do), we recommend you change the `network_mtu` to 8981!
 You will get better pod-to-pod bandwidth.

+#### Spot

+Add `worker_price = "0.10"` to use spot instance workers (instead of "on-demand") and set a maximum spot price in USD.
+Clusters can tolerate spot market interuptions fairly well (reschedules pods, but cannot drain) to save money, with the tradeoff that requests for workers may go unfulfilled.